 Characterisation is one of the most important aspects of writing a book.
 It is one of the 9 most important elements of Novel Writing.
 Whether you are working on a short story or a long-form fiction project, you need characters, and that too strong ones.
 They are the building blocks of your story because they provide substance and a new dimension to it.

 Many people believe that in certain genres, such as mystery-thriller, romance and horror, the story is the main hero and not the characters, and therefore it’s okay to have even half-decent characters to play along when it comes to writing in these genres.
-But being a thriller writer myself, I think that it is totally wrong.
+But being a thriller writer myself, I think that it is completely wrong.
 Whether it’s thriller, mystery, horror or even romance, you need strong characters to add depth to your story.
+You need characters with whom your readers can connect with, can relate to and for that, you need well-written and fully fleshed-out characters.

-And if you want to write a memorable book then characters are indeed as important to your story as the plot itself, irrespective of the genre.
+If you wish to write a memorable book then characters are as important to your story as the plot itself, irrespective of the genre.Tweet

 I’d like to state a few examples here to clear this myth: